 - The date your van insurance expires

 Make sure you use the words 'van insurance' and maybe also 'policy' in the email.
-That way you can search your inbox in the future and get all the information you need straight away.
+That way you can search your inbox in future and get all the information you need straight away.

 What if my van doesn't have insurance?